 Darius Foroux is a master in personal growth, especially with business types, and has some advice for them and for everyone in his post about creating and the Abundance mindset: “If you think that you have to compete for better jobs or more market share, you’re as wrong as I was.”

 Competition says that if someone has a job, then that means you can’t have the same job.
-Same goes for a specific market share because that means you have to compete with other companies to “win” a piece of their share.
-Darius’s and almost everyone who went to business school’s entire education was based on competing with other businesses.
-Not to mention almost every business book out there also assumes business is competition.
+The same goes for a specific market share because that means you have to compete with other companies to “win” a piece of their share.
+Darius’s learning and the education of almost everyone who went to business school was based on competing with other businesses.
+Almost every business book also assumes business is competition.